HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 #### basic estimate of BM3D denoising filter

 The input clip is processed in 3-step stages, For each reference block:<br />

-  - Grouping.
+- Grouping.<br />
     Use block-matching within the noisy image to find locations of blocks similar to the reference one (alternatively, if clip "ref" is assigned, then the block-matching will be applied on the reference clip).
 Then form a groups by stacking together the matched blocks in noisy image.
-  - Collaborative hard-thresholding.
+- Collaborative hard-thresholding.<br />
     Apply a 3D transform to the formed group.
 Attenuate the noise by hard-thresholding of the transform coefficients.
 Invert the 3D transform to produce estimates of all grouped blocks.
-  - Aggregation.
+- Aggregation.<br />
     Compute a basic estimate by aggregating the obtained block-wise estimates in each group using a weighted average.

 This basic estimate produces a decent estimate of the noise-free image, as a reference for final estimate.